VB-groupoids and representation theory of Lie groupoids: -groupoids

 In the case $\Gamma = TG$, the right-core $C^R$ corresponds to the ``right-invariant vector field'' model of the Lie algebroid $A$ of $G$.
 In this model, an element $a \in A_{s(g)}$ is a vector in $T_{1_{s(g)}}G$ that is tangent to the $s$-fiber.
 Right-translation is well-defined for such vectors, but left-translation is not well-defined unless $a \in \ker \rho$.
-Equation \eqref{eq:coreconnection} expresses the fact that left-translation by $g$ can be noncanonically defined by choosing a ``horizontal'' subspace of $T_g G$ that is transverse to the $s$-fiber.
-In this case, we recover the well-known fact that $G$ has a canonical representation on $\ker \rho$.
+However, when we have chosen a ``horizontal'' subspace of $T_g G$ that is complementary to the $s$-fiber, then left-translation is possible, giving us a quasi-action of $G$ on $A$.